n3bula-stars/Oh/README.md

 - Thanks to everyone that supported Zenithub from the beginning.
 - Special thanks to Netlify, Vercel, and Cloudflare for their hosting services.
-- Credits to the owners of the games featured.
+- Credits to the owners of the games and tools featured.